ianj-lewis/django-memberpress-client/README.md

 ]
 ```

-Alternatively, you can place a .env file in the root of this project, in the same folder location
+Alternatively, you can rename .env-sample, located in the same folder location
-as this README.md, with the following contents:
+as this README.md, to .env:

 ```shell
 # required settings